clinical definition of urine protein/ 24-hour urinary protein

 The trace of protein in urine is frequently measured as a screening test, whenever a urinalysis is performed.
 This may be done as part of a routine physical, a pregnancy workup, when a urinary tract infection is suspected, as part of hospital admission, or whenever the doctor wants to evaluate kidney function.
 Proteins are the "building blocks" of the human body.

-The albumin to Creatinine Test Ratio (urine protein test) test measures the degree of protein leakage from the kidneys and may help assess the degree of kidney inflammation.
+The albumin-a-urine-79/">albumin to Creatinine Test Ratio (urine protein test) test measures the degree of protein leakage from the kidneys and may help assess the degree of kidney inflammation.
 However, the 24-hour Urine Protein Test is an alternative to the albumin to creatinine ratio.

 What Is A Urine Test?